 The Online Economy: Strategy and Entrepreneurship equips students whose career paths will be closely connected to online businesses.
 In particular, the course is appropriate for students planning entrepreneurial ventures in online businesses, including founding or joining a startup; students whose careers as managers, investors, or consultants will focus on online businesses; and students whose careers will develop online aspects of traditional businesses (e.g., online marketing, reputation).

 Technical expertise or prior online business experience is neither necessary nor expected.

-In many industries, powerful firms already control key online platforms: Google, Facebook, Apple, Amazon, Microsoft, and others.
+In many sectors, powerful firms already control key online platforms: Google, Facebook, Apple, Amazon, Microsoft, and others.
 We explore two opposing perspectives on market power: how dominant providers can expand their positions and respond to threats, and how upstarts can find opportunities in the face of seemingly-omnipotent incumbents.

 Course Content and Organization